 What ring shape do you like more?
 Let’s find out with our gallery!

 Princess cut, which was first created in the 1980s is one of the most popular fancy diamond shapes for engagement rings for women.
 First of all, this cut is a great choice because it works in almost any style of ring.
-Also, the princess cut comes the closest to the fire and brilliance of a round diamond, which makes it a perfect combination of unique shape and sparkle for relative price value.
-The additional facets of princess cut add brilliance and make flaws less noticeable, so princess diamonds are one of the least expensive diamond shapes.
-A princess cut engagement ring looks bohemian, flirty and fun, and is often donned as a solitaire engagement ring.
-Just as other square shaped gemstones, the princess cut is best for women with long fingers as they make them appear shorter.
+Also, the princess cut comes the closest to the fire and brilliance of a round diamond, which makes it a perfect combination of unique shape and sparkle for the relative price value.
+The additional facets of the princess cut add brilliance and make flaws less noticeable, so princess diamonds are one of the least expensive diamond shapes.
+A princess-cut engagement ring looks bohemian, flirty and fun, and is often donned as a solitaire engagement ring.
+Just like other square-shaped gemstones, the princess cut is best for women with long fingers as they make them appear shorter.

 The Asscher cut was developed in 1902 by the Asscher Brothers in Holland, this diamond shape boasts cropped corners and square shape.
 Their peak of popularity was in the 1920s, and until recently you could find them only in antique jewelry shops.
 But the shape is back out and about, due to the cut modifications that give it more brilliance.
 One of the most famous Asscher cut diamonds was given to Elizabeth Taylor by her husband Richard Burton in 1968.
 This shape is undeniably elegant, a great choice for a girl who is fashion-forward and prefers to be unique.
 Asscher cut stones often come with colored diamonds and modern settings, which guarantees some extra attention to the ring.
 This astonishing shape is all about sophistication and style – a perfect mix of vintage and up-to-date tendencies.
 Perfect for large hands or fleshy fingers, as they make them look more elegant.

 Trendy Engagement Ring Shapes – Emerald Engagement Rings